bSchnepp/MerC/Spec.md

 #### string
-A heap allocated grouping of characters, which is allocated linearly such that the first letter is the first letter of the string, and the second to last letter is the last letter of the literal string of characters.
-The representation must have it's last value be equal to the value of 0.
+A heap allocated grouping of characters, which is allocated linearly such that the first letter is the first letter of the string, and the second to last letter is the last letter of the literal string of characters, with the final letter being an indicator for the end of string.
+The end of string indicator must have it's value be numerically equal to zero.
+Each character must be possible to cast to che `char` type, and the layout of the string must be done such that it appears as an array of `char` type with a length equal to the length of the characters specified, plus the additional end of string indicator.
-In addition, the length of the string must be stored along with the value, of a size of no less than 32 bits.
-Each character must be possible to cast to che `char` type.

 #### wstring
-A heap allocated grouping of wide characters, which is allocated linearly such that the first letter is the first letter of the string, and the second to last letter is the last letter of the literal string of characters.
-The representation must have it's last value be equal to the value of 0.
+A heap allocated grouping of wide characters, which is allocated linearly such that the first letter is the first letter of the string, and the second to last letter is the last letter of the literal string of characters, with the final letter being an indicator for the end of string.
+The end of string indicator must have it's value be numerically equal to zero.
+Each character must be possible to cast to che `wchar` type, and the layout of the string must be done such that it appears as an array of `wchar` type with a length equal to the length of the characters specified, plus the additional end of string indicator.

-In addition, the length of the string must be stored along with the value, of a size of no less than 32 bits.
-Each character must be possible to cast to che `wchar` type.
+#### char
+A representation of a character which is valid within the context of a UTF-8 string.
+Each instance of a `char` must have a bit length of at least the number of bits required to represent the specific character for a valid UTF-8 string.

+#### wchar
+A representation of a character which is valid within the context of a UTF-8 string.
+Each instance of a `char` must have a bit length of at least the number of bits required to represent the specific character for a valid UTF-8 string.

 ## 2.4 Structs